PynPoint/PynPoint/docs/architecture.rst

 .. code-block:: python

-    pipeline.run_module("read")
+    pipeline.run_module('read')

 Both run methods will check if the pipeline has valid input and output tags.

 An instance of :class:`~pynpoint.core.pypeline.Pypeline` can be used to directly access data from the central database.
-See the :ref:`hdf5-files` section for more information.
+See the :ref:`hdf5_files` section for more information.